AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 1. **ROI**\: Enter the formula **"(\[C\]-\[A\]/\[B\])/(\[A\]/\[B\])"**, if \[A\] represents "Ad Cost by Campaigns", \[B\] represents "New users by campaigns", and \[C\] "LTV by campaigns".
 This will return the ratio of (average user LTV - average cost per acquisition) / (average cost per acquisition)
 1. **Avg Return per User**\: Enter the formula **"\[C\]-(\[A\]/\[B\])"**.
 This will return the average margin made on a user by calculating (average user LTV) - (average cost per acquisition).
 1. **CPA**\: Enter the formula **"\[A\]/\[B\]"**.
 This will return the actual campaign's cost per acquisition.
-1. Other potential metrics to include from AdWords data include sums of  *Impressions* and <em>adClicks </em>(from AdWords data), along with the total *number of orders* made via a particular campaign.
+1. Other potential metrics to include from AdWords data include sums of  *Impressions* and **adClicks**(from AdWords data), along with the total *number of orders* made via a particular campaign.
 1. It may also be interesting to calculate the ROI based on LTV 30 days and 90 days after a user registers or makes a first purchase.

 1. Feel free to click and drag your metrics and formulas to reorder the columns of your report